 Whether you went to school or were self-taught, you gained a skill.
 As humans have done for centuries, you then apply the skills you’ve gained.

 Also, each person has a starting point.
 So, you shouldn’t compare your starting point to someone thirty years your senior.

 For example, your business card may look empty compared to your tenured colleague.
 His business card includes ten letters listed after his name.

 But that only means he may have been practicing his skills decades longer than you.

-On that note, from my experience, those letters don’t mean much.
+To point out, from my experience, those letters don’t mean much.
 You can have the alphabet soup listed after your name.
-If you can’t solve a simple problem, those letters mean nothing.
+If you can’t solve a simple problem, those letters mean absolutely nothing!

 You also may have a colleague who solves problems better than you.
 But also, some people may be taller than you.